 Be sure that you are not adopting a wild-caught cockatoo as they typically cannot be tamed.
 This is a protected species, and you will need CITES permit proving its origin in order to own one.
 Another option is to search bird rescues because many owners give these birds up after realizing that they are a handful.

 Don't be discouraged if you find that this bird is a bad fit.
-It's better to adopt a bird that you can handle than one whose needs won't be met in your care.
+It's better to adopt a bird that you can handle.
 There are plenty of other cockatoos to choose from.

 Feeding Black Palm Cockatoos